a story from the heart and beyond

 boys and Mrs. Chapman away in

 I do hope the boys enjoyed visiting the new docks and wharves over there.
 Strange, I keep thinking of them as new, where do the years fly ?

 The worth of a thing is best known by the want of it, and more trade and fishing was wanted and needed over in

-seems keen on this engineering working, he does.
+seems keen on this engineering working.
 He`s got a will that

 lad, so his way will be seldom wanting.
 That`s good.
 He`s a good lad